Alopecosa kochi

 Koch's Wolf Spider

-Alopecosa kochi is a -sized wolf (Lycosidae) distributed across North America from southern Canada to northern Mexico.
+Alopecosa kochi is a medium-sized wolf spider (Lycosidae) distributed across North America from southern Canada to northern Mexico.
 It is an active hunter that does not build capture webs, instead pursuing small on open ground.
 The exhibits clear , with males typically smaller, darker, and possessing more defined leg banding.
 Females carry sacs attached to their and transport spiderlings on their backs after hatching.

 Alopecosa kochi 335206237 by August Frisk.
 Used under a CC0 license.Alopecosa kochi 335202200 by August Frisk.
 Used under a CC0 license.Alopecosa kochi 318388415 by August Frisk.
 Used under a CC0 license.